ietf-wg-dnsop/draft-ietf-dnsop-glue-is-not-optional/draft-ietf-dnsop-glue-is-not-optional.md

    response, it SHOULD include all available sibling glue records in the additional section.
 If all sibling glue records do not fit in a response over UDP transport, the name server is NOT REQUIRED to set TC=1.

+   Note that users may experience resolution failures for domains with only sibing glue when a name servers chooses to omit them in a referral response.
+As described in (#siblingcyclicglue) such domains are rare.

 ## Updates to RFC 1034